zpeng/carshalton/README.md

 ## Required libraries
 * pandas
 * pydispatcher - message dispatch and subscribe
-* stockstats 0.2.0
-  * technical indicator calculation (SMA, KDJ etc)
+* stockstats 0.2.0 - technical indicator calculation (SMA, KDJ etc)

+## How to run
+* make sure you have installed the above package
+* go to command line and type  "py go_tobor.py"